wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/5-dataverse.md

 ### Many-to-many (N:N)

 Multiple to multiple data structure is a special type.
-This is for cases where multiple records can be associated with multiple set of other records.
+This is for cases where multiple records can be associated with multiple sets of other records.
 A good example is your network of business partners.
 You have multiple business partners (customers and vendors) that you work with, and those business partners also work with multiple colleagues of yours.

 ![Diagram shoing multiple people connected by lines.](../media/5-many-to-many.png)